 This Indian brand bike was introduced in the 1920s, featuring a 61 cu in V-Twin with dual cams.
 The Indian Chief was also very sleek for its time, and the low-slung design was loved by many.

 4. Indian Four

 This model goes down in the history books.
-Its more notable features include the prominent skirted fenders and 16-inch wheels.
+Its more notable features include the prominent skirted fenders and 16-inch front and rear wheels.
 These wheels even came fitted with balloon tires!

 5. Indian Scout